patocallaghan/actions-converter/README.md

-# actions-converter
+# component-tweaks

-A collection of codemods for actions-converter.
+A collection of codemods for component-tweaks.

 ## Usage

 To run a specific codemod from this project, you would run the following:

 ```
-npx actions-converter <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+npx component-tweaks <TRANSFORM NAME> path/of/files/ or/some**/*glob.js

 # or

-yarn global add actions-converter
+yarn global add component-tweaks
-actions-converter <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+component-tweaks <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
 ```

 ## Local Usage